 This was a 5-day job in a cosy village of Reed, just 3 miles away from Royston, Hertfordshire.
-The wooden windows started rotting in some places and needed proper refurbishment before the rot became too serious to call for window restoration.
+The wooden windows started rotting in some places and needed proper refurbishment before the rot became too serious.

-The first task was to sand down existing paint and repair the rotten woodwork.
+The first task was to sand down existing paint and repair the rotten frames.

 Then Alex and Andy carefully prepared the windows for paint spraying.
 The surrounding areas were meticulously covered with masking paper to ensure the microparticles of paint do not get onto the surrounding surfaces.

 Once we had removed the masking tape and the protective paper, the house had its wonderful charm and character back.

 You would never know that the wood on the exterior of this house was very close to needing to be replaced, the door in particular.
 The customer was happy, and so was our team.